Are Their Benefits To Ear Candling?

 If you have wax buildup in your ear, there are a variety of effective methods to help remove it, but ear candling is not one of them.
 Also called ear coning, this practice involves inserting a hollow cone made of a cotton sheet that’s been coated with beeswax into your ear.
 Someone else lights the other, wider end of the cone, in the hopes that as the flame burns, a vacuum will be created that draws the wax from the ear.
 When the flame goes out, there may be a dark residue on the remaining paper, but it is not removed earwax – it’s a mixture of combustion products from the burned paper.

-Instead of engaging in a practice that doesn’t work and carries the risk of burned skin, I suggest removing excess earwax with one of the many over-the-counter products available for this specifically or a few drops of a grease-cutting dish soap – they’re usually very effective.
+Instead of engaging in a practice that doesn’t work and carries the risk of burned skin, I suggest removing excess earwax with one of the many over-the-counter products available for this specifically or a few drops of a grease-cutting dish soap – they’re usually very effective and non-toxic.
 If you’ve got a buildup of wax that is interfering with your hearing, a physician can flush it out with water directed into the ear with a specially designed syringe after using drops to soften the wax.
 Don’t clean your ears with cotton swabs or put anything else in your ear.
 It’s possible to push wax deeper into the ear canal and even injure your eardrum.

 Today’s Health Topics